• Skip to primary navigation

 What Is Cajun Seasoning?

 • Savory – Typically the standard paprika (versus smoked) and celery seeds.
-Dried onion or garlic is also often used.
+Dried onion or garlic powder is also often used.

-• Salt – Usually kosher salt.
+• Salt – Usually kosher salt (versus iodized table salt).

 • Herbs – Herbal notes can range from parsley, thyme, bay leaf, and sage.